ESAAstrolab MissionHuman Spaceflight and ExplorationAstronautsInternational Space Station

 ALTCRISS

 The Alteino detector was operational during the European Marco Polo and Eneide missions with ESA astronaut Roberto Vittori.
-It consists of a cosmic ray detector (AST/Sileye-3) and an Electroencephalograph (EEG), although the Electroencephalograph will not be used in the Altcriss project.
+It consists of a cosmic ray detector (AST/Sileye-3) and an Electroencephalograph (EEG), although the Electroencephalograph is not be used in the Altcriss project.
 The obtained data will be used to better understand the radiation environment in spacecraft and how to provide efficient shielding against it.

 Matroshka